keesiemeijer/related-posts-by-taxonomy/readme.txt

 = 2.6.1 =
 * Enhancement
 	* New format for related galleries similar to the Gutenberg gallery block.
+	* Include child or parent terms for the related posts query.
 * Bug Fixes
-	* (minor) Fix default taxonomies for the related posts query.
-		* Don't default to all public taxonomies if no valid taxonomies are used.
+	* (minor) Don't default to all public taxonomies if no valid taxonomies are used.

 = 2.6.0 =
 * Enhancement